 Each year, millions of Americans make New Year’s resolutions to make major changes in their lives.
 In 2018, one of the most common resolutions involved losing weight or getting in shape.
 That’s nothing new, as the US Centers for Disease Control and Prevention reported that 49.1 percent of Americans made an effort to shed some pounds during an average year, as revealed by data stemming from 2013 to 2016.

 However, it’s important to note that only 23 percent of Americans actually meet all national physical activity guidelines, according to a 2018 report from the CDC.
 Certainly, it’s entirely possible to lose weight by focusing mainly on nutrition rather than exercise.
 But in order to improve your overall health and keep the weight off, working out on a regular basis will prove to be a necessary component of your routine.
+There are lots of ways to start a workout routine such as having elliptical for small spaces at home.

 Let’s face it: no one wants to spend hours on the treadmill or the elliptical.
 It may be effective in some cases, but it’s also downright boring.
 And although the CDC reports that losing weight gradually and steadily (e.g., one to two pounds per week) is best for long-term results, it’s not always easy to stay motivated when you aren’t excited by your workouts.
 Many people will acquire help from a weight loss center in their area to get started, though that may not always be an accessible reality for others.
 Fortunately, embarking on a weight loss journey doesn’t have to be a drag or require any special equipment.
 Here are just a few fun ways you can lose weight without dealing with a tedious workout routine.